academe/wp-max-submit-protect/readme.txt

 admin pages (e.g. updating a WooCommerce product with lots of variatrions) this plugin will check that the number of form parameters you are about to submit does not exceed the server limit.
 If it does, then it will inform you and give you the opportunity to postpone the submit while you increase the server settings.
 The link above describes how to set the limits on the server.
-The PHP ini settings that could affect the data in large forms are:

-* max_input_vars
-* suhosin.get.max_vars
-* suhosin.post.max_vars
-* suhosin.request.max_vars
+More details in the FQAs.

 This plugin has been tested against PHP5.4 but is written to be compatible with PHP5.3.
 The project repository is here:

 [https://github.com/academe/wp-max-submit-protect](https://github.com/academe/wp-max-submit-protect)

-Changes have been made so that it works with PHP5.2 and has been reported as working.
-However, I work under at least 5.3 so some incompatibilities may creep in by accident from time-to-time - just report them and I will do my best to fix as quickly as possible.

 Please let me know how this plugin works for you, whether you like it, and how it can be improved.